xorgxx/doctrine-encryptor-bundle/readme.md

 ````

 ## install openSSL .pem

+#### You may have to create manually folder : config/OpenSSL

-To do this: run ClI |-> s neox:encryptor:openssl follow instruction.
+Then : run ClI |-> s neox:encryptor:openssl follow instruction.

 **NOTE:** _You may need to use [ symfony composer dump-autoload ] to reload autoloading_